othrayte/snowplow/README.md

 ### Out of the box
  ☑ Display unit test as success or fail in the Unit Test Explorer
- ☑ Display error messages and location in the code where the assert occured
+ ☑ Display error messages and location in the code where the assert occurred
  ☑ Debug unit tests by right clicking on them in the Unit Test Explorer
- ☑ Enabling / disabling unit test containters (.exe files) using configuration files
+ ☑ Enabling / disabling unit test containers (.exe files) using configuration files
- ☑ Customise enviroments for each unit test container with support for expanding enviroment variables (allows for PATH modifications)
+ ☑ Customise environments for each unit test container with support for expanding environment variables (allows for PATH modifications)
  ☑ Group unit tests by the root level context/describe
  ☑ Replace '::' and '_' in unit tests with spaces for better readability

 ### Feature that require extensions to igloo
  ☑ Double click on a unit test to open it
  ☑ Group unit tests by project
- ☐ Run/debug indervidual unit tests (limited by present capabilities of igloo)
+ ☐ Run/debug individual unit tests (limited by present capabilities of igloo)

 ## Icon